 Using a Star Tracker is relatively simple, yet it can be a pain to setup correctly.
 First, you need to align the device with Polaris, the North Star.
 This can be surprisingly difficult!
 If you are using the iOptron Skytracker Pro, it has a built-in base that helps with this process.
 You will need to know your latitude though.
 I recommend TPE (The Photographer's Ephemeris) app.
 It will not only show your latitude in the upper right corner, but it gives you a wealth of necessary information including: sunrise / sunset times, twilight times, and moon rise/set times.
 This information is invaluable for Milky Way photography.
 Once you know your latitude, you can adjust the Star Tracker's base to match.
 Now your star tracker should be pointed up at the correct altitude.

 Next, you need to make sure the star tracker is level.
 The Skytracker Pro linked above has a built in bubble-level that helps.
 If you happen to find yourself shooting on pavement, you're in luck!
 However, if you are in the wilderness, you will need to adjust the tripod legs so that the star tracker base is perfectly level.
 This can be a tedious process.

-Your accuracy with both of these steps will determine how long your Shutter Speed can be before star trails become apparent.
+Your accuracy with these steps will determine how long your Shutter Speed can be before star trails become apparent.
 Keep in mind, the longer the focal length, the more precise you will need to be with your alignment.
 At 14mm, as long as you're fairly close you should be able to shoot for at least 2 minutes without star trails.
 At 200mm though, if you are slightly off-alignment, you will instantly see it.
 If you are using a 200mm lens, you will also likely need to use the optional counterweight kit.
 The counterweight is needed to balance everything properly, otherwise the mount will not rotate properly and your stars will be blurry.